Lake Balboa Homes for Sale

 Ratings by Yelp

-Demographics and Employment Data for Lake Balboa, CA
+Demographics and Employment Data for Lake Balboa Homes for Sale, CA

-Lake Balboa has 19,154 households, with an average household size of 2.74.
+Lake Balboa Homes for Sale has 19,154 households, with an average household size of 2.74.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Lake Balboa do for work — and how long it takes them to get there.
+Here’s what the people living in Lake Balboa Homes for Sale do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-52,661 people call Lake Balboa home.
+52,661 people call Lake Balboa Homes for Sale home.
 The population density is 6,534.69 and the largest age group is Data provided by the U.S. Census Bureau.

 52,661